lr42/gentle/roadmap.md

 - [ ] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
+- [ ] Add a tool tip/title to the task bar icon.
 - [x] Allow setting parameters through a configuration file.